Greet one another with a holy kiss.

 3. The holy kiss comes with no guarantee that God will supernaturally protect kissers from contracting or spreading contagious disease.
 Or from feelings of repulsion when you kiss that one lady.
 Or from butterflies in the tummy when you kiss that other one.
 This needs to be figured in and figured out.
 Let’s just say this: when the kissing gets unholy, you’re not doing it right.

 4. A good old fashioned, firm handshake can stand in the place of a holy kiss.
 A limp-wristed dead fish handshake can’t, but that’s another subject altogether.
 Hugs work too.
 Beneath the Spirit’s exhortation is the reality that God wired humans to engage in at least some form of physical contact when greeting.
 Nevertheless, I will continue to refer to the kiss because that’s what Peter and Paul spoke of, and Jesus himself was accustomed to (Luke 7:45).
 I really doubt we can improve on them, for many of the same reasons I doubt Chris Tomlin improves those old hymns or Peter Jackson improved The Hobbit.
-Mostly though, it makes us all feel awkward and uncomfortable to think about kissing each other, and I kinda like doing that.
+Mostly though, it makes us all feel awkward and uncomfortable to think about kissing each other, and I get an odd joy out of making us feel that way.

 We greet the person we’re passing on the sidewalk with a split-second of eye contact and maybe a little smile, and that’s proper.
 When striking up a relationship with a stranger, we greet them with extended eye contact, a smile and an outstretched hand, and that’s proper.
 There’s also a proper way to greet your wife after returning from battle, but it most definitely doesn’t include a single outstretched hand.
 If arms and lips aren’t deeply involved, you’re doing it all wrong.